-To provide veterans, active service members and their dependents with the resources, support and direction needed to be successful in academic and career activities.
+Military Services supports veterans, active service members and their dependents with resources, guidance, and direction needed to achieve academic and career goals by providing comprehensive enrollment and educational support services.

-Let us point you in the right direction in any of the following areas:
+Let us point you in the right direction in any of these areas:

 Stark State College strives to honor the service and sacrifice of our veterans.
 The College is fully-accredited under the laws that provide educational benefits for veterans.
 The Academic/Registrar’s Office certifies veterans’ eligibility and assists new and continuing student veterans with the processing of VA forms for educational benefits.